facebookresearch/RAM/projects/rllm/README.md

 ![Method](plot1.png)
 *Figure: Analysis of Generator-Verifier Gap. (a) Comparison of different LMs-as-RMs in a reference-free setting on a held-out validation set (of correct/incorrect responses).
 J1 RM training on top of a weaker Qwen3-1.7B does not lead to further improvements, while the same on top of a stronger Qwen3-32B leads to 10\% absolute improvement.
-Results are averaged across 8 seeds. (b) Corresponding validation reward curves for \methodrm{} training across RL steps.*
+Results are averaged across 8 seeds. (b) Corresponding validation reward curves for J1 training across RL steps.*

 ### On-policy vs off-policy LM-as-RM training

 We compare an on-policy trained LM-as-RM with two off-policy trained RMs.
 All three RMs are trained on top of the same Qwen3-32B model using the same recipe, differing only in their training data: the off-policy RMs are trained on responses generated either by a weaker Llama model or by a stronger Qwen3-8B model.

-Athough the results show that training improves judgment accuracy for all these models on their respective in-distribution validation sets, the off-policy trained LMs-as-RMs do not transfer to downstream policy improvements.
+Although the results show that training improves judgment accuracy for all these models on their respective in-distribution validation sets, the off-policy trained LMs-as-RMs do not transfer to downstream policy improvements.
 This shows that RM capability improvements measured on static, offline benchmarks (with different data distributions) may not always be indicative of downstream task improvements because of lack of OOD generalization.

 ![Method](table6.png)
 *Figure: Comparison of RLLM post-training of Qwen3-1.7B with on-policy versus off-policy J1-trained LMs-as-RMs.
 On-policy J1-Qwen3-32B-RM is trained on Qwen3-1.7B responses while off-policy models are trained on either weaker Llama responses or stronger Qwen3-8B responses.
 On-policy trained LM-as-RM outperforms off-policy trained ones.*